-In electronics rectification is a process in which a rectifier diode is used for converting an alternating AC input signal into a pulsating DC output signal.
+In electronics, rectification is a process in which a rectifier diode converts an alternating full cycle AC input signal into a half cycle DC output signal.

-A single diode produce half wave rectification, and a network of 4 diodes produces a full wave rectification
+A single diode produces half wave rectification, and a network of 4 diodes produces a full wave rectification

 In this post we will analyze both half wave and full wave diode rectification processes, and other properties through time-varying functions like sine wave and square wave.
 Meaning, through voltages and currents which change their magnitude and polarity with respect to time.

 We will consider the diode to be an ideal diode by ignoring whether it's a silicon diode or a Germanium, to minimize complications in the calculations.
 We will consider the diode to be a standard rectifier diode with standard rectification abilities.

 The simplest diagram showing a time-varying signal applied to a diode is shown in the following diagram:

 Here we can see an AC waveform, where the period T signifies one full cycle of the waveform, which is the average value or the algebraic sum of the portions or the humps above and below the central axis.